Vsoman100/AR-genes-gnomadv4_exome_query-2023/README.md

   `-clinvar_vcf`: Full path to your clinvar vcf file.
 Currently set to our vcf version which was downlaoded on 10/7/23 <br />
   `-pops_list`: list of populations to extract frequency info from gnomAD.
 Current list contains all pops except for "Remaining Individuals" (RMI) population and "Amish" (AMI) <br />
   `-vcf_base_path_exome`: Full path to directory containing downloaded gnoMAD exome vcf files

+Repo currently contains the clinvar VCF from 10/7/2023, and results from running pipeline on gnomad v4.1 in `output` directory, ran April 2024.